sizuhe/control_mixer3000/README.md

-`Mixer3000` is a system capable of measuring weight and temperature, pumping and mixing water, and lifting up and down a container.
+`Mixer3000` is a system capable of measuring weight and temperature, pumping and mixing water, and lifting and lowering a container.
 All of these capabilities can be used in real time with an Arduino Nano (or UNO) and respective commands.